astronomer/astro-blog/posts/airflow-ray.md

 ### Current Limitations

 The Ray Airflow Task API as shown above is currently in alpha, which means there will be some rough edges.
 We welcome any and all bug reports, suggestions, or PRs!
-You can find the code &lt;LINK HERE> and &lt;LINK HERE>.
+You can find the code [here](https://github.com/anyscale/airflow-provider-ray).

+## Looking Ahead: The Future of Airflow and Ray

-## More advanced usage: fault tolerance
+### More advanced usage: fault tolerance

 ### Checkpointing Data using Ray